Juve-Napoli clash in major doubt as health authorities block visitors from travelling to Turin | Goal.com

 Two Napoli players, Piotr Zielinski and Eljif Elmas, have now tested positive for coronavirus, along with a member of the team's staff.

-There are fears, however, that there could be more cases stemming from Napoli's match last weekend against Genoa, a club that has since suffered a serious outbreak of the virus.
+There are fears that there could be more cases stemming from Napoli's match last weekend against Genoa, a club that has since suffered a serious outbreak of the virus.

 Genoa have now confirmed a total of 22 positive cases between players and staff, with the club forced to postpone their match against Torino that was scheduled for Saturday.